ccxvii/mupdf.js/docs/classes/PDFDocument.rst

         document.createLink([0,0,100,100], uri);

-.. method:: getPageLabels()

-    Extract the list of page label definitions.
-Typically used for modifications before feeding into :meth:`setPageLabels`.

-    This method returns an array of :ref:`PageLabelRule <Glossary_Page_Labels>` objects.

-    :return: `PageLabelRule[]`

 .. method:: setPageLabels(index:number, style:string = "D", prefix:string = "", start:number = 1)

     Sets the page label numbering for the page and all pages following it, until the next page with an attached label.